 If you see a charge to a supplier you have never done business with, contact Wells Fargo or the P-Card Administrator immediately to notify of the fraudulent charge.
 If the charge is with a merchant/supplier you do business with, but are unfamiliar with the particular charge, contact the supplier to resolve.
 If the supplier will not credit the charge, you can dispute the charge.
 To dispute, complete the Dispute Form and fax to Wells Fargo to dispute the charge as you would with your personal credit card.
 Then be sure to provide a copy of the dispute form and all backup information to the P-Card Administrator.
 Wells Fargo will send the dispute information through the P-Card Administrator, so they need a copy of that dispute for reference.

 If the merchant is out-of-stock for a particular item, am I allowed to back-order with the P-Card?

 Yes, however, the merchant must agree that the charge cannot be processed until goods are shipped to FSU.

 I am a Proxy for my department.
 How often do I code the charges for my cardholders?

-FSU receives a file weekly from Bank of America and you will be notified via email when one of your cardholder has charges to process.
+FSU receives a file weekly from Wells Fargo and you will be notified via email when one of your cardholder has charges to process.
 You must process those charges by Monday at noon.